PrefectHQ/prefect/docs/guides/deployment/kubernetes.md

     ```bash
     # Authenticate to gcloud
     gcloud auth login
-    # Specify the project & zone to deploy the cluster to
+    # Specify the project & zone to deploy the cluster to.
+Replace the project name with your GCP project name.
     gcloud config set project <YOUR-PROJECT-NAME>
     gcloud config set compute/zone us-east1-b
     ```